The definition of “fiduciary” could be changing again.

 Insurance-only agents may not need to use the new exemption, however, because of other existing exemptions, such as Prohibited Transaction Exemption 84-24, or PTE 84-24.
 PTE 84-24 provides an exemption for an insurance agent to get paid a commission on the sale of an annuity or life insurance contract to a qualified plan participant and individual retirement account (IRA) holder and requires a disclosure document be signed by the owner.
 The new exemption is an additional way for fiduciaries to receive commissions compliantly, not a new required way that trumps older ones.

 In this way, PTE 2020-02 may have little impact on annuity and certain life insurance sales.
-You may see carriers providing forms for PTE 2020-02 later this year, and you may choose to use that exemption instead of existing ones.
+You may see carriers providing forms for PTE 2020-02 in the future, and you may choose to use that exemption instead of existing ones.

 Here’s a helpful way to boil down your obligations to help you move forward.
 If your dealings qualify you as a fiduciary under the new investment advice regulation, there are two issues:

 For the issue of the fiduciary standard of care, you’ll need to document these recommendations to show how the sale or recommendations were developed.

 The new investment advice rule comes at a time when other federal and state regulators and industry organizations are making significant progress on issuing various standards, whether called “fiduciary,” “enhanced suitability” or “best interest” standards.